Developing Ionic application with Clojurescript - To-do App

 [ion/icon {:icon icons/add}]]])))

-Now we have fully functionaly todo application example using Ionic and Clojurescript.
-For the reference complete view.cljs looks like this:
+Now we have a fully functional to-do application example using Ionic and Clojurescript.
+For reference, the complete `view.cljs` file looks like this:

 (ns iotodo.views